 Warm-Up Activity.
-Homework assignment: Students do the Warm-Up Activity.
-This activity explores students' memories and personal experiences shaping their understanding of the topic.
+Homework assignment: Students do the "Warm-Up Activity."
+This activity explores student memories and personal experiences shaping their understanding of the topic.

-Day 1: Discuss the Warm-Up Activity, then either have students read or review the "Five Habits of Historical Thinking" handout, or use the Five Habits PowerPoint presentation.
+Day 1: Discuss the "Warm-Up Activity."
+Then either have students read or review the "Five Habits of Historical Thinking" handout, or use the Five Habits PowerPoint presentation.

-Homework assignment: Students read the background essay "LBJ's Great Society."
+Homework assignment: Students read the background essay "The Rise of Monotheistic Religion."

-Day 2: Use the second PowerPoint presentation, The Great Society and Its Critics, to provide an overview of the topic for this lesson.
+Day 2: Use the second PowerPoint presentation, The Meaning of Monotheism, to overview the topic for this lesson.
 The presentation applies the Five Habits of Historical Thinking to this topic.
 Do the two activities embedded in the presentation.